vlang/ved/README.md

 Ved should build in under a second.

-By default V's built-in font rendering is used, but there's an option to use freetype, which arguably provides better rendering:
+By default V's built-in font rendering is used, but there's an option to use freetype, which may provide better rendering for some users:

 ```
 v -gc boehm -d use_freetype .
 ```

-To use freetype, its files need to be installed:
+To use freetype, it must first be installed on your system.
+Follow the steps for your platform below.

 Ubuntu:
 ```